fherbet/MyLABs/1.My1LAB/README.md

 # Putting It All Together

-My real life environment is an MPLS network where i'd like to automate Managed Cisco IOS CPEs config/validation for numerous customers that have either standard feature (just a connected LAN to be redistributed to MPLS WAN) tor more complex ones (MultiVrf, QOS, Netflow, IPsla)
+My real life environment is an MPLS network where i wanted to automate Managed Cisco IOS CPEs config/validation for numerous customers that have either standard feature (just a connected LAN to be redistributed to MPLS WAN) tor more complex ones (MultiVrf, QOS, Netflow, IPsla)

 ### Roles